-As part of the application process you are required to submit 3 Confidential References, 1 Professional and 2 Character references.
+As part of the application process you are required to submit a Professional Reference (other references may be requested at the discretion of the SWRB).
 For the referee criteria please click here for the Fit and Proper Person Policy, page 10

 Most of your documents will need to be certified.
 All documents that are not in English must also be officially translated unless otherwise specified.
-Getting the information and documents right the first time will save you time when we process it.
+Getting the information and documents right the first time will save you time when we process your application.

-Once registered, you must also hold an Annual Practising Certificate (APC).
-You will be issued with an APC at no cost for the remainder of the practicing year in which you have applied for registration in.
+Once registered, you must also apply and pay for an Annual Practising Certificate (APC).
 Our practising year runs from 1 Jul – 30 June each year.

 The SWRB has a number of policy statements relating to registration that you can view on our Policy page.